routbisu/node-file-logger/README.md

 // *****************************************************
 // Ouput in Logfile:
 // File name : ./logs/Logs_2018_02_23.log
-// 5:52:28 PM | Some informational log message
+// 5:52:28 PM | Info | Some informational log message
 // *****************************************************

 // Log an error message with service and method names